Raybook90/ml_blockchain_selection/README.md

 # ML-based Blockchain Selection

-This is a Machine Learning based Blockchain Selection prototype that can be used either through a GUI or in conjunction with the Policy-based Blockchain Selection Framework, [PleBeuS](https://github.com/Raybook90/PleBeuS-Integration).
+This is a Machine Learning based Blockchain Selection prototype that can be used either through a GUI or in conjunction with the Policy-based Blockchain Selection Framework, PleBeuS [1].

 Follow the installation steps to setup the Flask Application that offers an API endpoint and a GUI to access the ML models.
 The GUI is accessible through http://localhost:5000/.